 Day 9 Irkutsk/Listvyanka (1D)

 Arrive in the morning to Irkutsk and drive to a small town on Lake Baikal, Listvyanka.
-Enjoy a homestay on the lake with the options to go for a boat ride (in summer), take a short hike, or enjoy a true Russian experience, a banya.
+Enjoy a guesthouse on the lake and opt to tour the Baikal Limnological Museum or enjoy some relaxing in a banya (Russian sauna),

 Private Vehicle (2.00 hour(s))